Skip to main content

 What we checked

 A leak that tracks the rain usually means a drain problem.
 But this one came and went, which a simple blockage does not do.
 A blockage leaks steadily once water cannot pass.
-We checked the drain path while the unit ran on a humid day, when the fault was most likely to show.
+We checked the drain path while the unit ran on a heavy-rain day, when the fault was most likely to show.

 1. The drain line was clear.
 We ran water through it and found no blockage.